 Color points are caused by a form of albinism which is temperature-sensitive.
 This means the amount of pigment in each strand of fur depends upon the skin surface temperature at its root.

 At the ears, nose, feet and tail, where the skin’s temperature is lowest, lots of pigment is made.
 Everywhere else, just a little pigment is made.
 And incidentally, the genetic rules for deciding the color of that pigment are exactly the same as the rules for solid colors, described above.

 Cat Color Patterns

-We’ve looked at how the beautiful colors in cats’ coats are made, but this only goes part of the way to describing the massive variation in their looks.
+And now we’ve started to dabble in cat coat patterns as well as colors, let’s take a quick skip through the rest… We’ve looked at how the beautiful colors in cats’ coats are made.
+But this only goes part of the way to describing the massive variation in their looks.

 Here is a glossary of terms which cat owners and breeders also use to describe cat colors: